What are Azure IoT solution accelerators?

 A cloud-based IoT solution typically uses custom code and cloud services to manage device connectivity, data processing and analytics, and presentation.

 The IoT solution accelerators are complete, ready-to-deploy IoT solutions that implement common IoT scenarios.
-The scenarios include connected factory and device simulation.
+The scenarios include connected factory, remote monitoring, and predictive maintenance.
 When you deploy a solution accelerator, the deployment includes all the required cloud-based services along with any required application code.

 The solution accelerators are starting points for your own IoT solutions.
 The source code for all the solution accelerators is open source and is available in GitHub.
 You're encouraged to download and customize the solution accelerators to meet your requirements.

 You can also use the solution accelerators as learning tools before building a custom IoT solution from scratch.
 The solution accelerators implement proven practices for cloud-based IoT solutions for you to follow.

 The application code in each solution accelerator includes a web app that lets you manage the solution accelerator.